pinguincat/dornhub/README.md

 ## Apify Integration

-This app relies on an Apify actor to scrape Pornhub data.
-You will need to configure the Apify client or the specific hooks (`hooks/onGetChannelInfo.ts`, `hooks/onGetChannelVideos.ts`) with your Apify token and the relevant actor/task ID if you intend to run it against your own Apify setup.
-The current implementation might use placeholder data or a pre-configured public actor run.
+This app relies on Apify actors to scrape Pornhub data.
+You will need to configure the Apify client or the specific hooks (`hooks/onGetChannelInfo.ts`, `hooks/onGetChannelVideos.ts`) with your Apify token.
+The actor IDs for the Apify actors listed above are pre-configured in the `.env.example` and used by the hooks.

 _Note: Ensure your use of scraped data complies with Apify's and Pornhub's terms of service._